zoekirsh/ruby-enumerables-hash-practice-emoticon-translator-lab-sfo01-seng-ft-111620/README.md

 ## Learning Goals

-- Convert data from a file into Ruby collections
+- Convert data from a file into usable Ruby data structure
-- Restructure array and hash data
+- Traverse Hash data to find specific values

 ## Background